 Brands should leverage these means of presentation in a manner that expresses their brand and gives a more substantial reason for a consumer to consider engaging with them.”

 When used this way, the online catalog can make a strong first impression on shoppers through inspiring product images and stories, which will ultimately help them remember your brand when they transition to later phases of the shopping journey.
-Have a look at this beautiful CB2 catalog for example:

 2. Reaching a broader audience

 We’ve written about how catalogs increase your reach in the past.
 In short, by publishing your catalog online, you’re not only making sure that it is mobile friendly but also that it is a shareable asset that you can easily use on many different channels.
 This allows you to reach a broader audience in the discovery phase of shopping.

 The most common channels where your catalog can deliver value include:

 - Your site or blog to help inspire your online visitors;